ibizaman/haskell-godaddy/README.md

 line argument `--credentials`, an environment variable `GODADDY_API_CREDENTIALS` or a configuration file.

+The first two expect the credentials to be given in the `KEY:SECRET` format.

 # Configuration File

-The binary searches for a configuration file named `godaddy.conf` either in the current directory or in `/etc/godaddy/`.
-If the `--config=FILEPATH` argument is given, it will search instead in the given location.
+The binary searches for a configuration file `./godaddy.conf` in the current directory or in `/etc/godaddy/godaddy.conf` if the first one does not exist.
+If the `--config=FILEPATH` argument is given, it will read the configuration file in the given location.

 The configuration file contains the following: